 ABOUT

-He is the recipient of the 2017 International Geneva Award and his writings have appeared in both disciplinary and interdisciplinary journals, including Current Anthropology, American Anthropologist, American Ethnologist, Journal of the Royal Anthropological Institute, Law and Society Review, and Law and Social Inquiry, among others.
-Apart from his academic work, his essays have been published in more general outlets, including Boston Review and The Paris Review.
-He is the author, editor, or coeditor of fifteen books, including, most recently, A Revolution in Fragments: Traversing Scales of Justice, Ideology, and Practice in Bolivia (Duke University Press 2019), The Oxford Handbook of Law and Anthropology (Oxford University Press 2021), and Reinventing Human Rights (Stanford University Press 2022).
+He is the recipient of the 2017 International Geneva Award and his writings have appeared in both disciplinary and interdisciplinary journals, including Current Anthropology, American Anthropologist, American Ethnologist, Anthropological Quarterly, Journal of the Royal Anthropological Institute, Social Research, and Law and Social Inquiry, among others.
+Apart from his academic work, his nonfiction essays have been published in a number of literary journals, including The Paris Review and Boston Review.
+He is the author, editor, or coeditor of sixteen books, including, most recently, A Revolution in Fragments: Traversing Scales of Justice, Ideology, and Practice in Bolivia (Duke University Press 2019), The Oxford Handbook of Law and Anthropology (Oxford University Press 2021), and Reinventing Human Rights (Stanford University Press 2022).
+He is currently writing a new book for the University of California Press on the contested materialities of lithium in an era of energy transition.

 Contact information: